mijahauan/WWV-H-discrimination/README.md

 # WWV-H-discrimination

-This python script relies on the per-minute IQ files stored by wsprdaemon listening to WWV/H frequencies 2.5, 5, 10, 15, 20 MHz.
+This python script uses the per-minute IQ files stored by wsprdaemon listening to frequencies 2.5, 5, 10, 15, 20 MHz on which WWV and WWVH broadcast simultaneously.

+Any analysis of receptions on these frequencies must address the fact that the data contain some combination of the two broadcast

 A published schedule of tones broadcast by WWV and WWVH enables an independent measurement of each station broadcasting on the same carrier frequency. https://www.nist.gov/pml/time-and-frequency-division/time-distribution/radio-station-wwv/wwv-and-wwvh-digital-time-code

-wsprdaemon (https://github.com/rrobinett/wsprdaemon) stores 1440 1-minute FLAC files in a
-24-hour UTC day centered on the carrier.
+wsprdaemon (https://github.com/rrobinett/wsprdaemon) stores 1440 1-minute wv (WavPack) files in a 24-hour UTC day centered on the carrier.
 This script reads each file and applies a filter on 440, 500, and 600 Hz.
 If either station (or both) broadcasts a tone in the given minute, it does so from second 1 through 44.
 The remainder of the minute, seconds 45-59, have no tone so this